 Your doctor may recommend:

-- Medication, such as an antipsychotic or drugs to reduce depression, anxiety or insomnia.
+- medication, such as an antipsychotic or drugs to reduce depression, anxiety or insomnia (difficulty sleeping)

-- Psychological therapy on your own or in a group with other young people.
+- counselling or psychological therapy on your own or in a group with other young people

 What can I do to help myself?